ntdkhiem/cloud-distributed-compression-platform/notes.md

-what if instead of having the manager handling data content in memory, I can delegate that to a robust data storage like Google Cloud Storage? what if instead of having the synchronous communication line, I can use a dedicated communication orchestrator, a message queue like Redis.
+what if instead of having the manager handling data content in memory, I can delegate that to a robust data storage like Google Cloud Storage? what if instead of having the synchronous communication line, I can use a dedicated communication orchestrator, a message queue like Redis, use Pub/Sub.

 ### manager
 - receives the file upload from the client.